ChrisChinchilla/Medium-Export-for-Atom/README.md

 # Medium Export

+**I have depreciated this project in favour of [atom-medium-upload](https://github.com/ericadamski/atom-medium-upload) which I will also help maintain.
+It's a better package, but you will need to resetup your Medium account.
+See you there!**

 Export your Markdown files to Medium, simple.

 At the moment the plugin will export your markdown files to Medium, it uses the first level 1 heading as a post title, and assume that it is correctly formatted.